Jagoum/Jagoum/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on  A project with the 4goat4rust
-- 🌱 I’m currently learning Rust and Software development strategies
 - 👯 I’m looking to collaborate on Rust Projects and software engineering projects
 - 🤔 I’m looking for help with Rust Intermidiate projects
-- 💬 Ask me about C programing language and about Linux
+- 💬 Ask me about C programing language and about Linux, Python, Java and Rust.
 - 📫 How to reach me: you can reach me on linkedin with my user name Richemond Jagoum
 - 😄 Pronouns: ...
 - ⚡ Fun fact:  I like singing in loud voice , especially when am singing praises.
+I love reading.
+- Worked on more system admistration and cloud deployment projects.
+Like OpenStack deployment.

 ## Hello there 👋
 <div id="header" align="center">